intellicook/all-backends/README.md

 We use [Kubernetes](https://kubernetes.io) to manage the environment in production.

 All the Kubernetes configuration files are in the `k8s` directory.

+**Important**: Kubernetes configuration files are outdated and need to be updated.

 **Note**: Our AWS EC2 instance do not run Kubernetes at the moment due to resource constraints.